-Loading Media onto the Take Up Reel accessory
+Take Up Reel loading

-To start this procedure you need to have a roll of media installed into the printer see page 3-32, Installing a New Roll into the Printer and 3-13, Loading Roll Media.
+To start this procedure you need to have a roll of media installed into the printer see page 3-33, Installing a New Roll into the Printer and Loading Roll Media 3-13.

 Using Back-lit media with a separate slip sheet is not recommended for use with the Take Up Reel.